 I am too sentimental and a saver as well.
 I was unable to part with my things so I bought sturdy letter boxes in pretty colors and organized all my cards, letters, and memorabilia by sender, stacking the boxes on a shelf in the guest room closet.
 Now I am at the point where I am assessing my “stuff” and using the following criteria as a gauge: “Will I be interested in reading or handling this item in ten years?”
 Remarkably, the answer is often no, so I find myself taking the time to read – and shred.

 Some items are too precious to lose.
 The letters from my husband when he was in the military articulate a part of our personal history as well as that of the times.
 Tucked in that box was a letter from my mom giving my husband a connection to home as well as a heads up that a chocolate chip banana bread was on the way.
-And then there are the envelopes from my mother for each of my daughters with every single letter my daughters ever wrote.
+And then there are the two envelopes from my mother with each of my daughter's names, containing every single letter my daughters ever wrote to her.
 I thought that envelop would be easy to clear, but the first one I read shared the news, “We sold the house at 10 am and celebrated with dinner at Pizza Hut.”
 Send that one to the shredder?
 I sheepishly admit that that one – and all the others in the pack – made it back to the pretty colored box.
+My girls will have to decide on those themselves.